Camp X-Ray (film): Critical response

-Camp X-Ray premiered at Sundance Film Festival with generally positive reviews, with specific praise of Stewart and Moaadi's performances.
-The review aggregator website Rotten Tomatoes gives it a "Certified Fresh" rating with 75% of 59 film critics giving the film a positive review and it has an average rating of 6.4 out of 10.
+Camp X-Ray premiered at Sundance Film Festival with generally positive reviews, with specific praise for Stewart and Moaadi's performances.
+The review aggregator website Rotten Tomatoes gives it a rating of 74%, with 57 film critics giving the film a positive review and it has an average rating of 6.4 out of 10.
 The critics' consensus states: "Camp X-Rays treatment of its subject verges on the shallow, but benefits greatly from a pair of impressive performances from Kristen Stewart and Peyman Moaadi."
-On Metacritic, the film has a score of 54 out of 100, based on 25 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 54 out of 100, based on 25 critics.

-David Rooney of The Hollywood Reporter gave a positive review to the film, calling it "A somber but cogent drama that uses its setting as a provocative backdrop rather than a debate point" and praising the lead actors by saying that "Stewart, delivering perhaps her best screen work to date as an inexperienced military guard, against an equally compelling characterization from Maadi as the long-term detainee who pierces her shell."
+David Rooney of The Hollywood Reporter gave a positive review, calling it "A somber but cogent drama that uses its setting as a provocative backdrop rather than a debate point" and praising the lead actors by saying that "Stewart, delivering perhaps her best screen work to date as an inexperienced military guard, against an equally compelling characterization from Maadi as the long-term detainee who pierces her shell."
 Marlow Stern of The Daily Beast wrote, "by the end of Camp X-Ray, you're won over by Stewart's layered turn as Cole, and Maadi's as the defiant Ali.
 It's a role perfectly suited to her strengths—vulnerability and hidden courage—and few young actresses, with the exception of Jennifer Lawrence, can hold a close-up like Stewart."
 Rob Nelson in his review of the film for Variety said that "Camp X-Ray is most commendable for believably depicting the U.S. military from a female's point of view" and that "The two leads (Stewart and Maadi) are excellent and play off each other deftly."
 Scott Mendelson of Forbes wrote, "Kristen Stewart is engaging and Peyman Moaadi avoids the "noble savage" cliché with ease.
 The performances are stronger than the film which contains them, but since the picture is mostly a two-hander that's not entirely a fatal flaw."
-Matt Zoller Seitz of RogerEbert.com gave the film three stars and praised Peter Sattler's direction, as well as Stewart and Maadi.
-Seitz wrote of Stewart that: "There are silent film-quality close-ups where you can read every fluctuation in her mood even though she's barely moving a muscle.
+Matt Zoller Seitz of RogerEbert.com gave the film three out of five, and praised Sattler's direction, as well as Stewart and Maadi.
+Seitz wrote of Stewart: "There are silent film-quality close-ups where you can read every fluctuation in her mood even though she's barely moving a muscle.
 This is a true movie star performance."
-Seitz remarked that, "The relationship between Amy, a strong-silent type, and Ali, a chatterbox provocateur, has a '70s-movie feel."
+Seitz remarked, "The relationship between Amy, a strong-silent type, and Ali, a chatterbox provocateur, has a '70s-movie feel."